top of page

 Chili Sauce - otherwise known as hot sauce.
 Chili sauce whether it be Sambal Oelek or Sriracha, is an essential ingredient in adding heat to a dish.
 Sample the different brands as each one has a different distinct flavor and texture than the next.
-Proceed with caution as store bought sauces often contain salt so this can alter the
+Proceed with caution as store bought sauces often contain salt so this can alter the flavor of the dish.

 Huy Fong Chili Garlic Sauce

 Huy Fong Sriracha Hot Chili Sauce

 Fish Sauce - a shelf staple for Southeast Asian cooking.
 Whether used for seasoning in soups, consumed as a dipping sauce or enhancing the flavor of a stir fry dish, fish sauce is essential to have in your pantry.
 The salty properties will preserve its shelf life longer than other sauces making it a good ingredient to stock up on.

 Hoisin Sauce - a thick, sweet & savory sauce made from fermented soy beans often used in Chinese cuisine but also as a flavor enhancer for many Southeast Asian dishes.
 You can often find hoisin sauce useful for marinades, as part of a glaze for roast pork or duck and as an added flavor booster to soups such as pho.